60+ Traditional Greek Foods to Try (IMMEDIATELY)

 3. Spanakorizo

-A plate full of Greek Spanakorizo.
+A plate full of Spanakorizo.

 PHOTO: ALLEKO/GETTY IMAGES